 Welcome to the Hebrew Program at the University of Virginia.

 The Hebrew program at the University of Virginia has grown rapidly over the past decade.
 We are part of the Department of Middle Eastern and South Asian Languages and Culture and collaborate closely with the Jewish Studies Program.
-At present, we offer classes in beginning and intermediate levels of Modern Hebrew, which completes undergraduates’ foreign language requirement.
-In addition, we offer advanced conversation and reading courses on an independent study basis.
+At present, we offer classes in beginning, intermediate, and early advanced levels of Modern Hebrew, which completes undergraduates’ foreign language requirement.
+In addition, we offer advanced literature and culture courses on an independent study basis.
 The University also offers classes in Biblical Hebrew, through the Religious Studies Department.

 Our goal is to train students in all four skills (listening comprehension, reading, writing, and speaking) of Modern Hebrew.
-Starting in the first level, we teach the language not only through the textbooks, but also through examples gathered from contemporary Israeli culture – music, newspapers, radio, Internet, novels, poetry, academic texts, TV shows, films, and so forth.
-We conduct classes fully in Modern Hebrew and discourage the use of English by the students in class.
-Our goal is to challenge students sufficiently in the classroom in order to allow them to interact successfully – whether through travel, work, or academic study – in today’s Israel.
+Starting in the first level, we teach the language through engagement with authentic cultural and literary materials – music, newspapers, radio, Internet, novels, poetry, academic texts, TV shows, films, paintings, photos, and so forth.
+We conduct classes fully in Modern Hebrew and disallow the use of English in our learning environment.

 145 New Cabell Hall